 Unfortunately, there is no vaccine currently available to protect against CoVid 19.

 For now, the goal is to avoid human to human transmission, starting with isolating people with CoVid 19.
 CoronaVirus does not usually spread over long distances in the air.
-Still, they can travel roughly 3 feet or 1 metre from one person to another on tiny droplets of saliva which are produced when someone is coughing or sneezing.
+Still, they can travel roughly 3 feet or 1 meter from one person to another on tiny droplets of saliva which are produced when someone is coughing or sneezing.
 Also, some strains of CoronaVirus can survive on surfaces for over a day.

 With that in mind, if you are a healthy person living in a non-outbreak area, the recommendation is to avoid travelling to disease outbreak areas.
 Stay away from crowded places and stay at least 6 feet or 2 metres away from anyone with symptoms.